Skip to main content

 Living as a Skin Lymphoma Survivor

-For some people with skin lymphoma, treatment can remove or destroy the cancer.
+For some people with skin lymphoma, treatment removes or destroys the cancer.
 Completing treatment can be both stressful and exciting.
-You may be relieved to finish treatment, but find it hard not to worry about the lymphoma coming back.
-(When cancer comes back after treatment, it is called a recurrence.)
-This is a very common concern if you've had cancer.
+You may be relieved to finish treatment but find it hard not to worry about the lymphoma coming back (called a recurrence).
+This is a very common concern.

-For many people, the lymphoma may never go away completely.
-These people may get regular treatments such as chemotherapy, radiation, or other therapies to help keep the lymphoma under control for as long as possible and to help relieve symptoms from it.
-Learning to live with lymphoma that doesn't go away can be difficult and very stressful.
-It has its own type of uncertainty.
-See Managing Cancer as a Chronic Illness for more about this.
+In this case, you may get regular treatments such as chemotherapy, radiation, or other therapies to help keep the lymphoma under control and to help relieve symptoms.
+Learning to live with lymphoma that doesn't go away can be difficult and stressful.

 Exams and tests

-During your follow-up visits, your doctor will ask about symptoms, examine you, and may order some tests.
-For example, you may need to have frequent blood tests to monitor your bone marrow function, to check that you have recovered from treatment, and to look for possible signs of disease recurrence.
+During follow-up visits, your cancer care team will examine you and ask about symptoms.
+They may also order tests.
+For example, you might need frequent blood tests to monitor your bone marrow function, check that you’ve recovered from treatment, and look for possible signs of disease recurrence.

 • A suggested schedule for follow-up exams and tests